SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 ## libc and stdio

-All file handling processes have two versions, the `libc` version, which is much closer to the hardware, they use actual syscalls, but they only work with unix/linux OS's and are not at all portable (also works with something like WSL).
+All file handling processes have two versions, the `libc` version, which is much closer to the hardware, they use actual syscalls (a wrapper for syscalls), but they only work with unix/linux OS's and are not at all portable (also works with something like WSL).

 There are much "better" and more portable verisons of these file handling functions in the `stdio.h` file.
 These will work anywhere but are abstracted away from the libc versions.